lucia2007/towers-of-hanoi/README.md

 # Testing

-For testing the application, I used manual testing and an external validators.
+For testing the application, I used manual testing and external validators.
 Both manual and external testing are a part of a separate testing [file](/TESTING.md).

+### Manual testing
+  - I used manual testing throughout the whole development phase of the project.
+Mainly:
+    - I frequently checked if all the inputs were valid, namely if my validation functions were catching all errors and exceptions.
+(Details are in the [Testing file](TESTING.md).)
+    - I played the game repeatedly to see if the correct winning message was displaying when the user finished the game.
+    - I made sure that when the user chose to play again, they would be taken to the choice of a difficulty level and the moves counter was cleared (setting of the initial state).
+    - I checked if a good-bye message displayed after the user chose not to play again.

+### External Testing
+  All external testing is a part of a separate testing [file](/TESTING.md).

 [Back to top](#contents)